ZeusEdge/Auxilliary-Projects/Aux-Project 1.md

 # ONBOARDING SHELL SCRIPT
 Specifications:

+The script has to read each line in a csv file =>

 Check the server if a user with that name already exists => ls /home

 Create each user with the first name on the server as seen in the csv file => sudo useradd -m "username"